ZachWashburn/MemoryTools/README.md

 Any functions that contain a base definiton aswell as an -Ex definition, specific that the Ex version works on external processes.
 External Functions can be found in the MemoryToolsEx namespace.

+MemoryTools now depends on Zydis for opcode disassembly

 </p>

 # Documentation